Plant Wildflowers On A Steep Bank Or Slope - No Need To Mow

 - Our wildflower seed mixes include a combination of annuals and perennials.
 Annuals for first season blooms, and perennials for blooms that start blooming in their second season and return each year.

 - Plus, there's no need to regularly mow your steep, sloped area!
 You can mow once per year for maintenance, or skip mowing altogether to allow your meadow to take on a natural look.

 Erin, one of our long-time employees, is always up for experimenting and planting new varieties on her property in Northern Vermont.
 This spring, the Seed Man prepped a 4,000 square ft. sloped area on her property to plant a variety of wildflowers, including our Northeast Mix, Black Eyed Susans, Zinnias, Cosmos and more.
 The results were spectacular!
 This hard-to-reach sloped area is now bursting with wildflowers that require little water and maintenance.

-After Mike prepped the soil, he spread the seed by hand and used a roller to compact the seed into the soil.
-This is a key step, especially for this sloped area.
+Then, he used a roller to compact the seed into the soil.
+This is a key step, especially in a sloped area.
 If you're planting a smaller area, you can simply walk on the seed after planting to compress it.
-This compression helps prevent seed from washing away in the rain and also improves germination rate.
+Compressing seeds into soil helps prevent seeds from washing away in the rain, and good seed-to-soil contact also improves germination rate.

 As you can see by the photos below, the results were impressive throughout the season, starting at the end of July and lasting through September.
 Erin and her daughter Lily enjoyed the colorful blooms and had plenty to cut for bouquets.